Conditions for recurrence and transience for one family of random walks

-The paper studies specifically defined classes of random walks in a quarter plane.
-The theory of random walks in a quarter plane is a well-established area having numerous applications (e.g. see \cite{AFM}, \cite{FIM}, \cite{FMM} and \cite{Raschel}).
+The paper studies special classes of random walks in a quarter plane.
+The theory of random walks in a quarter plane is a well-established area having numerous applications (e.g. \cite{AFM, FIM, FMM, Raschel}).
 In the sequel, the random walks in the main quarter plane will be called \textit{reflected} random walks.
-Sometimes the word \textit{``reflected"} will be omitted.
+Sometimes the word \textit{`reflected'} will be omitted.